yarrow flowers

 Those are Tom Swiftlies.
 Get the picture?

 One day my brother and I spent all afternoon adding Tom Swiftlies to every sentence we spoke.
 It was a linguistic challenge, and perhaps it made me overly sensitive to them.
-They tend to be prominently obvious when I encounter them in books.
+They tend to be prominently obvious when I encounter them in books, I tell you positively.

 XII.